 Source: City of Pomona and HUD Database on Expiring Section 8 Contracts from www.huduser.org.

-On occasion, restricted units lose their affordability controls and revert to market rate units.
-This is due to expiration of affordable covenants or expiration of contracts.
 To conserve assisted housing developments, the Emerson Village contract with HUD, which would have expired in July 2008, was renewed for an additional ten years, thereby preserving 164 affordable units until 2018.